BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-error-handling-versioning.md

 ## Error Handling

-CosmicSyncCore uses conventional HTTP response codes to indicate the success or failure of an API request.
+CivicBase uses conventional HTTP response codes to indicate the success or failure of an API request.
 In general:

 - Codes in the 2xx range indicate success
 - Codes in the 4xx range indicate an error that failed given the information provided (e.g., a required parameter was missing)
-- Codes in the 5xx range indicate an error with CosmicSyncCore's servers
+- Codes in the 5xx range indicate an error with CivicBase's servers

 ### Error Response Format